ph4ntonn/Stowaway/README_EN.md

 These two parameters are quite special and can be only used on the agent side.
 For details, please check the port reuse mechanism below

 #### --cs

-This parameter can be used on agent, can be used both under active && passive mode This parameter is aim to solve the problem of garbled characters between different platforms.
+This parameter can be used on agent, under active && passive mode

+This parameter is aim to solve the problem of garbled characters between different platforms.
 When the user runs the agent on a platform whose console is encoded as gbk (such as Windows in general) and meanwhile the admin is running on a platform whose console is encoded as utf-8 , please be sure to set this parameter as 'gbk'

 - Windows: ```./stowaway_agent -c 127.0.0.1:9999 -s 123 --cs gbk```

+#### --tls-enable

+These two parameter can be used on admin&&agent, under active && passive mode

+By setting this option, inter-node traffic can be encrypted with TLS

+- admin: ./stowaway_admin -l 10000 --tls-enable -s 123
+- agent: ./stowaway_agent -c localhost:10000 --tls-enable -s 123

+Note that when this parameter is enabled, aes encryption will be disabled by default, and the -s parameter will only be used for mutual authentication between nodes & port reuse function

+In addition, when this parameter is enabled, **Please ensure that every node in the network (including admin) has this parameter enabled**

+#### --domain

+These two parameter can be used on admin&&agent, under active mode

+By setting this parameter, you can set the SNI during TLS negotiation for this node.

+- admin: ./stowaway_admin -l 10000 --tls-enable -s 123
+- agent: ./stowaway_agent -c localhost:10000 --tls-enable -s 123 --domain xxx.com

+Note that this parameter must be enabled with the --tls-enable parameter, otherwise this parameter will be invalid.

 ## Port reuse

 Now Stowaway provide two port reuse functions:One is based on SO_REUSEPORT/SO_REUSEADDR features and the other is base on IPTABLES features

 - In Linux environment, stowaway can reuse most ports
 - In Windows environment,it cannot reuse service port like IIS,RDP, but can reuse Mysql,Apache and so on

-### 复用方式
+### How To?

 - SO_REUSEPORT/SO_REUSEADDR